Mohammed Ahmed (runner)

 Mohammed Ahmed (born January 5, 1991) is a Canadian long-distance runner.
-A three-time Olympian, he is his country's most successful athlete in long distance racing, being the first to medal in the 5000 metres at both the World Championships (bronze in 2019) and the Olympic Games (silver in 2021).
+A four-time Olympian, he is his country's most successful athlete in long distance racing, being the first to medal in the 5000 metres at both the World Championships (bronze in 2019) and the Olympic Games (silver in 2021).

 As well he is a two-time silver medallist at the Commonwealth Games in the 5000m and 10,000m events and was the 2015 Pan American champion in the 10,000 m.
 He holds the eleventh-fastest 5000m time in history and has set several national and area records.

 Early life

 Ahmed was born in Mogadishu, Somalia to Said Yusuf and Halimo Farah.
 Ahmed was raised in the town of El Afweyn in Somaliland, a town mainly inhabited by the Habr Je'lo clan of the Isaaq clan-family.
 His family moved to Kenya, and Moh spent the first ten years of his life there.
-His family then moved to St. Catharines, Ontario in Canada at the age of 11.
+His family then moved to St. Catharines, Ontario in Canada when he was 11 years old.
 He began running track at the age of 13 after watching his brothers run track at school.